JaneJeon/dev/README.md

 As for `prettier`, well, you really should only have the one at the top, so... yeah.

 And, if you want to get even more fancy, you can add separate `lint-staged` configuration files for each sub-repo, as it, too, does the ["look at the closest config file for the file I'm about to touch"](https://github.com/okonet/lint-staged#how-to-use-lint-staged-in-a-multi-package-monorepo) thing as `eslint`.
 However, in most cases, just the config at the root level should suffice, as `eslint` and `prettier` commands don't need to differ across different sub-repos, as seen above.

+### Semantic Commit

+To control all commit-based workflow for not only the various packages within this repo, but also the repo itself (i.e. the "top-level"), we expect all commits to follow the semantic commit pattern.

+The exact config is based on the `@janejeon/commitlint-config` package (located within the `commitlint-config/` folder), and we not only lint commit message before committing them via husky, but also check them in CI.

+In particular, in CI, we want to check _all_ commits for a branch to make sure that no "non-semantic" commits get through, which means having to pull down all commits when checkout out on git.

+To automatically generate a commit message that adheres to the semantic commit ruleset, you can run `npm run commit`, which relies on commitzen, which relies on commitlint.
+The commit generation can be configured via https://commitlint.js.org/#/reference-prompt.